W4RH4WK/crap/slides/techniques_slides.md

 - Solve the issue
   - Test should now be successful
   - Did I break anything?
-- Commit your fix
+- Commit your fix (+ test)

 # Collaborating

 ## Working in Teams

 - Select a *project officer*
-  - A developer not a manager
+  - A developer, not a manager
   - Someone with authority
   - Maintains the big picture
   - Can make decisions